Kids don’t always know how to cope with their big emotions. Learn how to talk to your child about feelings with these 8 techniques.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 Thus far, we’ve talked about how to, well… talk about feelings.
-And while talking about it helps a ton, teaching your child coping methods provides him with practical ways to manage those feelings.
+And while talking about it helps, teaching her coping methods provides her with practical ways to manage them.

-You might give him options of what he can do when he starts to feel anxious.
-He might go to a separate room if he feels overwhelmed with a crowd, or bring a special lovey he can hold onto for comfort.
+You might give her options of what she can do when she starts to feel anxious.
+She might go to a separate room if she feels overwhelmed with a crowd, or bring a special lovey she can hold onto for comfort.

-Giving him tools to cope with particular emotions helped him better deal with them (and avoid potential meltdowns).
+Giving her tools to cope with particular emotions helps her better deal with them (and avoid potential meltdowns).

-I’m a fan of reading books about developmental changes my kids are going through, and the same is true with talking about emotions and kids.
+I’m a fan of reading books about developmental changes kids are going through, and the same is true with talking about feelings.

 When I noticed another having a difficult time expressing his feelings, we read books that showed different emotions.
 I like the books that show children’s expressions, as well as stories that share how the characters eventually coped.

 Kids are pretty tuned in to how others feel, even if they don’t have the emotional vocabulary for it.

 Let’s say your child saw a little girl cry at a party because she didn’t want to go home just yet.
 Afraid to draw even more attention to the child, you might feel compelled to hurry yours along and avoid the scene.
 We’ve all been told “It’s rude to stare,” right?

 But use this opportunity as a teachable moment.
 If you’re out of earshot, you might ask him what he thinks the little girl is feeling, or why she feels upset.